 How can stock-outs for Retail and E-Commerce brands be reduced by using Predictive Analysis?

 Inventory management entails acquiring, storing, and processing products to meet customer demands quickly and efficiently.
 However, maintaining an optimal level of inventory is no easy task.
-Therefore, predictive analytics is essential to use.

 What are Stockouts and How Can They Potentially Harm Businesses?

-So, what is the problem?
-Well, this is what happens when stock outs occur.
+This is what happens when stock outs occur.
 Businesses that fail to forecast demand see a major drop in conversions, risk losing their loyal customers to competitors and struggle to keep afloat.

-As a crucial element of supply chain management, mitigating stock outs is essential to business longevity and profitability.
 In the past, statistics have shown how poor inventory practices have contributed to a staggering loss in sales amounting to nearly $1 trillion.

-Effects of Inventory Inefficiency
+Examples of How Inventory Inefficiency Can Create Problems

-Inventory is a retailer's most valuable asset.
+Poor planning and forecasting can negatively impact business growth, profits, and clientele.
 As a business owner, you risk losing productivity, money, and customers if you aren't aware of how frequently, how long, how much, and when your inventory sells.

 1. Nike